elastic/elasticsearch-net-example/README.md

 ### Exploring querying further

-So right now we have a fully working search, but how does elasticsearch know what fields to search?
+So right now we have a fully working search, but how does Elasticsearch know what fields to search?
 Well by default, Elasticsearch cheats a little.

-All the values of all the fields are **also** aggregated into the index under the special [_all]() field.
+All the values of all the fields are **also** aggregated into the index under the special [_all](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/mapping-all-field.html) field.

 If you do not specify a field name explicitly, then queries that allow you to not specify a field name will default to that `_all` field.

-Another thing to note about the [query_string_query]() we've used is that it exposes the Lucene query syntax to the user.
+Another thing to note about the [query_string_query](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/query-dsl-query-string-query.html) we've used is that it exposes the Lucene query syntax to the user.

 Try some of the following queries in NuSearch:

 * `id:hello*`
 * `id:hello* OR id:autofac^1000`

 Whats going on here?
-Well in the first dquery we explicitly search for only those `Package`'s who's `id` start with `hello`.
+Well in the first query we explicitly search for only those `Package`'s who's `id` start with `hello`.
 In the second example we extend this query to also include `autofac` but boost it with a factor `1000` so that its first in the result set.

 Do you want to expose this to the end user?
 Consider the following: